derLumu/CSaAFSA/csaafsa/analytics/src/serverPlugin/README.md

 ## Semantic diagnostics

 This feature outputs the IDE diagnostics to show in code.
-This is done by these three steps:
+This is done by these three steps.
+These are conducted analoge to the static analysis.

 1. Extract [datatypes and endpoints](../extraction/README.md)
 2. Analyse the [datatypes](../analyseDatatype/README.md) and safe the diagnostigs, e. g. for duplicated datatypes